 Because things are so much better when they are shared.
 Here’s a link to that post to download your own.

 The days were so cloudy and rainy recently there wasn’t enough light to photograph the tour.
-My poor family had to wait nearly a whole week to enjoy the yummy cookies and brownies I made.
+My poor family had to wait nearly a week to enjoy the yummy cookies and brownies I made.

 But, it’s hard to say the rainy, cloudy weather was imperfect.
-It actually was a welcome reprieve.
+It was a welcome reprieve.
 We need all the rain we could get after a record drought in Alabama.

 The powder room received a touch of Christmas too.